mmmtastymmm/Bot-Arena/README.md

 The server starts a websocket server at a specified port, waits for clients to connect, and then starts the game.

 ## Running
+The server may be run locally or with docker.
+It also contains basic training bots that may aid in development that can be enabled at runtime via command line arguments.

 ### Local Machine
 To run on a local machine a cargo run command can be used.
+This command also includes 21 training call bots that the server will also initialize.

 ```bash
 cargo run --release -- --n-call-bots=21